GLOBAL MARKETS-Asian stocks pull back, dollar regains footing ahead of U.S. payrolls data

 Analysts expect 185,000 jobs were added last month, the lowest since January 2021, unemployment edged up to 3.6%, and hourly wage inflation to stay flat at 0.3% on a monthly basis, suggesting the strong labour market might have started to ease up.

 Futures markets still favour another 25-basis-point hike from the Fed at its March policy meeting, while implying that might be the end of its current tightening cycle.
-They have also priced in one rate cut by the end of this year.
+They have also priced in one rate cut by the end of this year, a scenario Powell dismissed.
 FEDWATCH

+Sterling GBP=D3 fell to $1.2213 on Friday, the lowest in more than two weeks, after tumbling 1.2% the previous session.

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4